spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg/install-pcg.md

 ## Install PCG

-Use the following steps to install the PCG in your Kubernetes workload cluster.
+Use the following steps to install the PCG in your self-hosted Kubernetes cluster.

 1. Log in to [Palette](https://console.spectrocloud.com/).